David S. Wendler, MA, PhD

 PhD, University of Wisconsin at Madison

-Dr. David Wendler's current research focuses on the ethics of clinical research with individuals who are unable to provide informed consent.
+Dr. David Wendler's current work focuses on the ethics of research and care with individuals who are unable to provide informed consent.
 He has written widely on such topics as assent in pediatric research, assessing research risks systematically, research with stored biological samples, and protecting communities in biomedical research from exploitation.

-Dr. Wendler coordinates the CC's advance directives program and is a member of the Bioethics Consult Service and the IRB of the National Institute on Drug Abuse.
+Dr. Wendler is an attending on the Bioethics Consultation Service and a member of the IRB for the National Institute on Drug Abuse.

 Selected Honors and Awards